Creating calm in the "Busy" season

 - Spend more time outdoors.
 Many indoor places (shops, homes, centres etc) are decorated at this time of year.
 This can be overstimulating for some children.
 Reconnecting with nature can help to restore a sense of calm.

 - Say no. Not to the children!
 Say no to all of the extra, unnecessary things that simply add to our workload and subtract from children’s play.
-Say no to “Christmas craft” (you know the old “everybody come and make a Christmas tree from a handprint” thing that I wish wasn’t still around, but one look at Facebook and Pinterest tells me it is!)
+Say no to “Christmas craft” (you know the old “everybody come and make a Christmas tree from a handprint” thing that I wish wasn’t still around, but one look at social media tells me it is!)
 Say no to graduation ceremonies and performances that put children on show.
 Say no to things that don’t respect the child’s right to play.

 - Just BE with children.
-Lay on the grass and look for shapes in the clouds, read books together, build with lego, dig in the sand, have a cuddle, go for a bushwalk.
+Lay on the grass and look for shapes in the clouds, read books together, build with Lego, dig in the sand, have a cuddle, go for a bushwalk.
 Ensure that children have long, uninterrupted blocks of time to just play.

 - Meet their basic needs.
-Sometimes, in the peak of this busy-ness, old Maslow can be forgotten!
+Sometimes, in the peak of this busy-ness, good old Maslow can be forgotten!
 Tune in to children and assess their needs for sleep, food, comfort, safety.

 So there you have it.
 A few simple things we can do for children at this busy time of the year.
-And you can almost guarantee that slowing down and creating calm, with a focus on connection will not just benefit the children, but us adults too!
+And you can almost guarantee that slowing down and creating calm, with a focus on connection will not just benefit the children, but us adults too.